rounaccc/IMDB-review-analysis/README.md

 ## Key Takeaways
-- Learnt how to pre-process straing data using various techniques
+- Learnt how to pre-process string data using various techniques
 - Hyperparameter tuning was quite a bit of an headache but learned alot throughout the process
 - The model is curruntly over-fitting, which we are working on to enhance the effeciency by tring out multiple hyperparamenters and layers